MircoDeAndreis/25-26/LAB-K7/README.md

 Answer the following questions:

-1. Which file contain the basic configuration allowing the first level of load balancing (by DNS).
+1. Which file contains the basic configuration allowing the first level of load balancing (by DNS).
 Why does it work?
-2. Which file contain the basic configuration allowing the second level of load balancing (layer-4 load balancing).
+2. Which file contains the basic configuration allowing the second level of load balancing (layer-4 load balancing).
 How does it work?

 ## 5.2 Test load balancing
-Use local-preference to influence outbound traffic (exiting AS6003).
-Use AS-PATH prepending (check Internet/AI for its meaning) to influence in-bound traffic (directed to AS 65003)
+Type "links www.uniroma3.it" on the client to experiment load balancing.
+Try reloading the page sebveral times with CTRL-R. What happens?
+Why?

 ## 5.3 Sniff DNS traffic
-After you setup the routing protocol(s), try to shut down the primary link to ISP2 and see if the secondary link restores connectivity:
+Use "rndc flush" the clean the cache on

-1. First, try that by shutting down the neighbor ISP2 inside the BGP configuration terminal on R3 (see slides).
-How long does it take to restore connectivity?
+Connect a wireshark device to collision domain A.
-2. Then shut down one of the ethernet interfaces of the primary link using "ip link set eth<n> down".
-How long does it take to restore connectivity in this case? why?
+Open any browser on the host machine on localhost:3000, sniff eth1, launch links on the client and identify the recursive operation of DNS.

 ## 5.4 (Optional) Experiments with machine failures:
 1. Failure of ws3: shut down the corresponding container.
-Try fetching www.uniroma3.it from the client.
+Try fetching "www.uniroma3.it" from the client.
 What do you expect to happen?
 Why?
 2. Failure of load balancer lb1: shut down the corresponding container.
-Try fetching www.uniroma3.it from the client.
+Try fetching "www.uniroma3.it" from the client.
 What do you expect to happen?
 Why?